albanvn/Harmony2FreeboxRCMapper/README_en.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### In Summary

-The MIT License allows you to:
-- ✅ Use the software commercially
-- ✅ Modify the software
-- ✅ Distribute the software
-- ✅ Use the software privately
-- ✅ Sublicense the software

-**Conditions:**
-- You must include the copyright notice and license in all copies or substantial portions of the software

-**Limitations:**
-- The software is provided "as is", without warranty of any kind
-- Authors cannot be held liable for any damages related to software use

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open an issue or pull request.

 ## 📧 Support

 For any questions or issues, check the real-time logs on the web interface or review the server console.